 I haven't invested money in snap pliers yet, and I didn't want to use velcro since I read that velcro and FOE are instant enemies (plus it was more expensive than I realized).
 So I used buttons.
 I don't think many people would recommend using buttons on a cloth diaper, but like I said, I'm impatient.
 It's tedious trying to button them, plus they're not baby proof, and I give Emma a week before she figures out how to get this cover off.
 But it's a cute little addition to the diaper, and it works for now.
 I'll probably replace them with snaps and sew up the button holes once I invest in snap pliers.

+The second diaper I made, I was brave enough to use my zebra fuzzy material.
+This one turned out much nicer.
+I made sure to stretch my elastic to the max around the legs and in the back, that way it would be tighter.
+This worked out a lot better for me, and the diaper fit almost perfectly!
+I'm very happy with the way it turned out.
 I plan on using these with prefolds.
 I got a lot of 40 for $5 at a mom to mom sale last weekend (normally $13 for a dozen), plus I still had a dozen leftover from when Emma was newborn.
 The prefolds tend to be too long, and I have to fold them over, which creates extra bulk in the front or back, so I trimmed mine using this tutorial.
 I didn't sew on the extra strip I'd cut off, I don't think I need the extra absorbency, and didn't want the extra bulk.
 Now when she wears them, they're nice and trim and look just SO DANG CUTE! lol My next diaper I'm going to use my pink Minky.
 The strip I have left is only 11 inches wide, so I plan to make the tabs that wrap around front from the zebra.
 I have to wait for my FOE to come in the mail though, wish me luck!

 No comments: